kom449/Discord-Bot-GIT/readme.md

  - support multiple accounts
  - Room creation, so it creates a room for it
  - make it check if the roles already exists to avoid making duplicates
+ - Bot setup, to config the bot when it joins the server
+ - Support multiple regions in leauge of legends

 # Known Issues